scorbo2/install-scripts/README.md

 ## A note on Application Categories

 The `CATEGORY` property in installer.props is used to specify the type of application being installed.
-This is used to create a proper desktop menu entry for the application.
+If blank or missing, the default value of "Other" will be assigned by the system.
+You can change that by specifying a value for this property.
 Possible values include:

 - Development - Programming tools, IDEs, editors